vfarah-if/GitPlayground/src/ngAccidentStatistics/README.md

 ## Map libraries

-Take a look at utilising this with [openlayers map documentation](https://openlayers.org/en/latest/apidoc/) and the api if you wanted to use this map is [here](https://github.com/openlayers/openlayers)
+Take a look at utilising this with [openlayers map documentation](https://openlayers.org/en/latest/apidoc/) and the API if you wanted to use this map is [here](https://github.com/openlayers/openlayers)

-I developed my map component with this lovely component [https://leafletjs.com/](https://leafletjs.com/) for information about the map utility
-Angular version and typings, look at [https://openlayers.org/en/latest/apidoc/](https://openlayers.org/en/latest/apidoc/).
+Developed the map component with Leaflet JS, a fantastic open source map library in conjunction with the team of guys who exposed the Angular and Typescript wrappers to help within the Angular eco system [https://leafletjs.com/](https://leafletjs.com/).